datacamp-content-public/courses-my-test-course-1/chapter1.md

 xp: 100
 ```

 You can use R to perform simple or complicated arithmetic calculations.
+Note that binary operators work on vectors and matrices as well as scalars.
 Below is a list of some of a number of most-widely used arithmetic operators in R.

 - addition ```+```
 - subtraction ```-```